2025–26 Cal State Fullerton Titans men's basketball team

-The 2025–26 Cal State Fullerton Titans men's basketball team represents California State University, Fullerton during the 2025–26 NCAA Division I men's basketball season.
-The Titans, led by 13th-year head coach Dedrique Taylor, play their home games at Titan Gym in Fullerton, California as members of the Big West Conference.
+The 2025–26 Cal State Fullerton Titans men's basketball team represented California State University, Fullerton during the 2025–26 NCAA Division I men's basketball season.
+The Titans, led by 13th-year head coach Dedrique Taylor, played their home games at Titan Gym in Fullerton, California as members of the Big West Conference.

 Previous season

-The Titans finished the 2024–25 season 6–26, 1–19 in Big West play, to finish in a tie for seventh place.
-They failed to make the Big West tournament, as only the top eight teams qualify.
+The Titans finished the 2024–25 season 6–26, 1–19 in Big West play to finish in a tie for seventh place.
+Due to tiebreakers, they failed to qualify for the Big West tournament.

 Preseason

-On October 16, 2025, the Big West Conference released their preseason coaches poll.
+On October 16, 2025, the Big West Conference released their preseason coaches' poll.
 Cal State Fullerton was picked to finish last in the conference.